top of page

 GLOSSARY

-Action plan - The practical next steps that you (the learner/coachee) take forward from a coaching session or training course.
+Action plan - The practical next steps that you (the coachee) take forward from a coaching session

 Cancellation - When you are unable to start or continue a course.
-Please see our Customer Handbook for our payment, refund and cancellation policy.
+Please see my Customer Handbook for my payment, refund and cancellation policy.

 CEFR - The Common European Framework of Reference for Languages.
 The series of levels against which European languages can be referenced.
 Each level demonstrates a student’s progression in communicating in that language.
 This framework allows students to plan their study and set objectives.